barsikus007/fastapi-react-boilerplate/README.md

 ### backend

 - other
+  - postgres `FATAL:  role "root" does not exist` spam
   - pylint(too-few-public-methods) on sqlalchemy models
   - return 201 when create
   - fix return casting type: ignore